Henrietta of England: Life and marriage in France

 While living at the French court, Henrietta was given the name Anne in honour of her aunt, the French queen Anne of Austria.
 When she first arrived, she was known as Henrietta d'Angleterre or the princesse d'Angleterre in France.
 She and her mother were given apartments at the Louvre, a monthly pension of 30,000 livres and the use of the Château de Saint-Germain-en-Laye.
 This lavish establishment soon diminished, as all the money Queen Henrietta Maria received was given to her husband in England or to exiled cavaliers who had fled to France.
 During the Fronde, the civil war that raged in France from 1648 to 1653, Henrietta and her mother stayed at the Louvre.

 In February 1649, Henrietta's mother was informed of the execution of her husband, who had been beheaded on 30 January.
 At the end of the Fronde, Queen Henrietta Maria and her daughter moved into the Palais Royal with the young Louis XIV and his mother and brother Philippe.
 At the same time, Queen Henrietta Maria decided to have her daughter, who had been baptised in the Church of England, brought up as a Catholic.
 With the arrival of Henrietta's brother, Henry Stuart, Duke of Gloucester, in 1652, their small court was increased.

 After the Fronde was over, the French court made it a priority to find a bride for the young king of France.
 Queen Henrietta Maria hinted at the idea of a union between Henrietta and Louis, but Queen Anne rejected the idea, preferring instead her niece by blood, Maria Theresa of Spain.
 Louis and Maria Theresa married in June 1660, after which Queen Anne turned her attention to her unmarried son Philippe.
 While residing at the Château de Colombes, Henrietta Maria's personal residence outside Paris, mother and daughter heard of the restoration of the monarchy in England under Henrietta's brother Charles II of England, and returned to Paris.
-This change of fortunes caused the flamboyant Philippe, a reputed homosexual who had been party to a series of sexual scandals, to propose to Henrietta.
+This change of fortunes caused the flamboyant Philippe, a reputed bisexual who had been party to a series of sexual scandals, to propose to Henrietta.
 Before this, there were rumours at court that Henrietta had received proposals from Charles Emmanuel of Savoy and the Grand Prince of Tuscany, but nothing came of them as a result of her status as an exile.